regolith-linux/website/content/de/docs/HowTo/change-workspace-icons.md

 ---
-title: "Change Workspace Icons"
+title: "Change Workspace Icons and Labels"
 weight: 7
 description: >
-  Learn how to set custom icons for each workspace.
+  Learn how to customize each workspace in the bar.
 ---

 Adding icons to workspaces can give your desktop a nice and functional look.

 ### Finding icons

 Icons are actually characters from fonts installed by Regolith looks.
 Each look comes with a specific icon font.
 The icon font is defined in the `typeface_bar` variable in the `typeface` config file.
-The default look Cahuella uses the _Material Design Icons_ font (see file `/etc/regolith/styles/cahuella/typeface`).
+For example, the look Cahuella uses the _Material Design Icons_ font (see file `/etc/regolith/styles/cahuella/typeface`).

 You can browse the icon font using the [Gnome Character Map](https://wiki.gnome.org/action/show/Apps/Gucharmap?action=show&redirect=Gucharmap) application (`gucharmap` package):